Echoshard/StreamLit_Gemini/README.md

 - System Instructions
 - conversation theory

-A note that uploading files or vision will add to your openAI storage.

 ### Configuration

 When running on streamlit cloud this can be configured for a secret key and your API key